openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 ## Armor

+The armor table details various types of protection that you might equip in order to keep yourself from harm.
+Like the Weapons and Implements table, it features examples from a variety of genres that can easily be adapted to fit your campaign.
 Armor provides a bonus to your Guard defense, thus reducing or negating the damage that you would suffer from many types of attacks.

-Armor comes in 3 types: light, medium, and heavy in terms of the protection they offer, ranging from a +1 to +3 bonus to your Guard defense.
-The examples below are general guidelines, feel free to create your own names, but armor should not grant a bonus greater than +3 to defense.

 The Armor table summarizes the following properties of each type of armor:

+**Examples** list several suits of armor that are mechanically equivalent and logically grouped together.

+**Type** indicates whether the armor is light, medium, or heavy.
+Generally, light armor provides a defense bonus of +1, medium of +2, and heavy of +3.

+**Wealth Level** is an indication of how expensive the armor is to purchase.
+See the **Wealth** section earlier in this chapter for an explanation of how that works.

 **Required Fortitude** lists the minimum Fortitude attribute score that a character requires in order to wear the armor.
 Without the appropriate Fortitude score, a character cannot benefit from the protection afforded by the armor.

 **Defense Bonus** indicates the bonus that your character gains to their Guard defense.

 **Speed Penalty** indicates the reduction in speed that your character suffers due to the bulkiness and weight of the armor.

-Donning and removing armor takes 1 round for light armor, 1 minute for medium armor, and 10 minutes for heavy armor.
-Sleeping in medium or heavy armor is only possible with special training.
-Without the Armor Mastery feat, sleeping in armor causes your character to gain one level of the Fatigued bane, which applies disadvantage 1 to all action rolls until they get a proper night's rest.

 <div class="table-no-body"></div>
 | Armor |